tariqbuilds/linux-dash/README.md

 ## Support

-For help with general setup and configuration issues please use the [Linux Dash Gitter](https://gitter.im/afaqurk/linux-dash).
+For help with general setup and configuration issues please use the [Linux Dash Gitter chat room](https://gitter.im/afaqurk/linux-dash).

-The following categories are targeted by the Linux Dash project:
+The following distributions are supported:
-* OS
 * Arch
 * Debian 6,7
 * Ubuntu 11.04+
 * Linux Mint 16+
 * CentOS 5, 6
-* Backend
- * Node.js
- * Go
- * PHP 5
+* openSUSE